d-kfmnn/amulet2/README.md

          -p3          condensed proof(one single linear combination)

 --------------------------------------------------
+28.10.2022 AMulet 2.2:
+  - Several bugfixes in the slicing routine, described in our TAP'22 paper [`Fuzzing and Delta Debugging And-Inverter Graph Verification Tools.`](https://danielakaufmann.at/wp-content/uploads/2022/07/TAP_Kaufmann.pdf)

 10.09.2021 AMulet 2.1:
   - Reducing memory usage by changing data structure of polynomials